VIB-PSB/MINI-EX/docs/configuration.md

 * `topRegulons` defines the top regulons to show in the two output heatmaps.
 It can be changed according to the user needs.

-* `grnboostSubjobs` defines in how many subjobs the grnboost process is divided.
+* `grnboostSubjobs` defines in how many subjobs the GRNBoost2 process is divided.
 Those subjobs run independently, and can themselves make use of multiple CPUs (this can be defined in the process scope below).

 ```
     // TECHNICAL SETTINGS (these do not affect results) //
     topRegulons = "150"
     // --> to specify up to how many regulons are visualized (only affects visualization)
     grnboostSubjobs = "20"
-    // --> defines in how many subjobs the grnboost process is divided
+    // --> defines in how many subjobs the GRNBoost2 process is divided
 ```
 The **last block** specifies the output directory.